 - 2014, Maryland, Carroll County: $0 Verdict.
 An adult male patient's condition was known to increase his risk of developing colon cancer and was put on a plan for surveillance colonoscopies every three to five years.
 During one of the patient's colonoscopies, he was diagnosed with stage 3C colon cancer which led to his death.
 Before this colonoscopy, the plaintiff did not have any colonoscopies preformed for the previous four years.
-The plaintiffs argue that the standard of care requires the defendant perform surveillance colonoscopies each year and that the defendant was negligent by failing to timely diagnose and treat the patient's cancer that caused his death.
+The plaintiffs argue that the standard of care requires the defendant perform surveillance colonoscopies each year and that the defendant was negligent in failing to timely diagnose and treat the patient's cancer that caused his death.
 The jury found the defendants were not negligent and nothing was awarded to the plaintiffs.

 - 2014, Massachusetts: $1,000,000 Verdict.
 An adult female was treated by the defendant physician, who she advised that both her brother and sister had been diagnosed with colon cancer.
 Over a seven year period, the defendant never screened the plaintiff even after complaints of rectal bleeding.
 Two years after the initial complaint of rectal bleeding, the plaintiff complained of stomach pain and diarrhea and was ordered a colonoscopy.
 The plaintiff was diagnosed with Stage 3B colon cancer and underwent removal of a portion of her rectum.
 She now requires a permanent colostomy bag.
 The plaintiff alleges that the defendant was negligent in failing to screen the plaintiff and delayed the diagnosis.
 The defendant denied the allegations and disputed that there was any deviation from acceptable standards of care.
 The jury awarded the plaintiff $1,000,000 in damages.

 Has someone you love suffered from medical malpractice in Maryland?
 Fill out this free online case review or call us at 800-553-8082.
 Get real information about your options for justice by settlement or verdict for the harm that has been done in your case.More Medical Malpractice Information